-- M1 Spend Basic – Basic customers get fee-free checking and savings and no minimum balance, but you receive no cashback debit card and you will not accumulate any interest.
+- M1 Spend Basic– Basic customers get fee-free checking and savings and no minimum balance, but you receive no cashback from debit card purchases and you will not accumulate any interest.
 You will also have to pay all ATM debit card fees.

-- M1 Spend Plus - $125 per year, with the first year free.
-Provides a 1% cashback debit card and you receive 1% on your cash balance.
-You also get four ATM withdrawals per month completely free.
+- M1 Spend Plus– Cost of membership is $125 per year, with the first year free.
+You get 1% cash back on all debit card transactions and you receive 1% on your cash balance.
+You also get four ATM fee reimbursements per month.

-While the interest yield is rather insignificant, you are unlikely to find anything better with a traditional bank as interest rates are at historical lows.
+While the interest yield is small, you are unlikely to find anything better with a traditional financial institution as interest rates are at historical lows.
 The cashback debit card is a nice balance, particularly if you are a regular online shopper.

 M1 Finance Spend Features

 Although we wouldn’t recommend making M1 Spend your primary bank account, it is a great backup account to support your current checking account or to use as an emergency fund.
 Its major features include:

 - Free digital checking

-- Smart transfers to automatically transfer funds to your M1 Investing account
+- Smart transfers that automatically transfer funds to your M1 Investing account

 - Pay your bills through M1

 - Supports direct deposit paycheck (access two days early)